 \section{Exponential decay estimate implies smoothness of coordinate change}

-In this section we demonstrate the way how we use Theorems \ref{gluethm1} and \ref{exdecayT} to prove smoothness of coordinate change of the Kuranishi structure of the moduli space of bordered stable maps.
+In this chapter we demonstrate the way we use Theorems \ref{gluethm1} and \ref{exdecayT} to prove smoothness of coordinate change of the Kuranishi structure of the moduli space of bordered stable maps.
 Here we provide an argument in the case when we glue two source curves which are non-singular and stable.
-The proof of the general case is given in \cite[Part IV]{fooo:techI}.
+The proof for the general case is given in \cite[Part IV]{fooo:techI}.
 (See especially its Section 21.)